 Throughout the late two-thousand teens and into the current decade, Kelly has continued to represent some of the most sought-after behind the scenes creative talent in the music industry.
 Her roster of clients includes several high level Music Directors who lead live music backing bands with superstar artists on the world’s largest tours and stages.
 She also represents premiere names in wardrobe styling and beauty services – who are responsible for contributing their talents to the physical presentation of major recording artists, actors, and influencers.

 In 2021, Kelly and her management partner Aljamaal Jones began representation of actress Brandee Evans.
 Bursting onto the scene as “Mercedes” in the wildly popular cult-hit television show P-Valley, the team leads strategy and execution for Brandee – a very busy businesswoman, actress, advocate and ally.

 A native of Portland, Oregon, Kelly is a graduate of the University of Southern California, where she earned her degree with honors in Broadcast Journalism from the Annenberg School of Journalism.
 She enjoys crafting and cooking, and is a member of Delta Sigma Theta Sorority, Inc.

-Currently, Kelly continues to represent a diverse roster of creative individuals and talent spanning music, television, film, fashion, and culture.
+Currently, Kelly continues to represent a diverse roster of creative individuals and talent spanning music, television, film, style, dance, and culture.